-Many security vendors now offer a VPN service - Avast's SecureLine, Kaspersky's Secure Connection, Avira's PhantomVPN - and Norton Secure VPN (the product formerly known as Norton WiFi Privacy) is Symantec's entry into this field.
+Many security vendors offer a VPN (opens in new tab) service - Avast's SecureLine, Kaspersky's Secure Connection, Avira's PhantomVPN - and Norton Secure VPN (the product formerly known as Norton WiFi Privacy) is the company's entry into this field.

-We were interested to see how the service compared with the specialist competition, but Symantec's website didn't make any real effort to tell us.
-There's no mention of the network size, where its servers are, supported protocols, or anything beyond the fact that there are apps for Windows, Mac, iOS and Android.
+We were interested to see how the service compared with the specialist competition, but NortonLifeLock's website didn't make any real effort to tell us.

 - Want to try Norton Secure VPN?
 Check out the website here (opens in new tab)

-After installing the client, we found Secure VPN offers a fair choice of 29 countries covering North America and Europe, with other locations including Australia, Brazil, Israel, Japan, Mexico, New Zealand, Singapore and South Africa.
+Later, after installing the service, we found out the network covers 31 countries (no individual city selections) across Europe and North America, with other locations including Australia, Brazil, Hong Kong, India, Israel, Japan, Mexico, New Zealand, Singapore and South Africa.

-There's no free product or trial to allow you to evaluate the service, unfortunately, but you do get an unusually generous sixty-day money-back guarantee.
+There's a free trial available if you sign up on a mobile device, and even if you decide to buy, you're protected by an unusually generous sixty-day money-back guarantee.
 Well, that's the idea, anyway - the exact rules vary depending on where and how you buy the product.
 The best advice here is to carefully read the small print.

 Privacy and logging